vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

     for edge in edges:
         results.append(edge["node"])

-    # Here we unroll any paginated queries.
+    # Here you unroll any paginated queries.
     # Each query will have a 'pageInfo' component which gives details about pagination.
-    # Use the `endCursor` field to start the next query's results
+    # Use the `endCursor` field to start the next query's results.
     while response_json[key]["pageInfo"]["hasNextPage"]:
         response = requests.get(
             query_url